musacam/Sign_Language_Translator/README.md

 `final.py` for testing and observing result part.

 `rotate_images.py` for enlarge the dataset and avoiding the mirror match.
+If you need to...

 `segment.py` for development purposes only let us handle it.